 For the proof of Theorem 1.1, we impose several restrictions on b.
 Eventually, our result in Theorem 1.1 holds for b as large as the threshold bias $n/\ln n$ multiplied with a small constant.
-As we are unable to get this constant close to 1, we make no particular effort to calculate its value or optimize it.
+As we cannot get this constant close to 1, we make no particular effort to calculate its value or optimize it.